tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 ### Toggle Button

-A toggle button is a button that triggers an action when clicked.
+A toggle button triggers an action when clicked.
 A toggle button holds the concept of state.
 This means it can be toggled `on` and `off`.
 A toggle button gives the user visual feedback for its state through CSS styling.
 An example of this behaviour is the **Bold** button that becomes highlighted when the cursor is in a word with bold formatting.

 #### Config Options